anmol098/waka-readme-stats/README.md

  >
 > 🔑 15 Owned Private Repository

-`SHOW_LOC_CHART`  flag can be set to `False` to hide the Lines of code written in different quarters of different year
+The `SHOW_LOC_CHART` flag can be set to `False` to hide the lines of code written in different quarters of different years.

-`IGNORED_REPOS`  flag can be set to `"waka-readme-stats, my-first-repo"` (just an example) to ignore some repos you don’t want to be counted
+The `IGNORED_REPOS` flag can be set to `"waka-readme-stats, my-first-repo"` (just an example) to ignore some repos you don’t want to be counted.

-`SYMBOL_VERSION` flag can be set symbol for progress bar (default: `1`)
+The `SYMBOL_VERSION` flag can be set for the symbol for the progress bar (default: `1`).
 | Version | Done block | Empty block |
 |-------- | ---------- | ----------- |
 |    1    |      █     |       ░     |
 |    2    |      ⣿     |       ⣀     |
 |    3    |      ⬛    |       ⬜    |

-`DEBUG_LOGGING` flag can be set to increase action output verbosity, by default equals internal runner debug property
+The `DEBUG_LOGGING` flag can be set to increase the GitHub Action's output verbosity, by default equals internal runner debug property

 **Timeline**